poligontech12/ECB---Financial-Data-Dashboard/WORKSHOP_SETUP.md

 # ECB Financial Data Visualizer - Workshop Setup Guide

-## Quick Start for Workshop Participants

-This guide will help you set up and run the ECB Financial Data Visualizer with secure PIN authentication.

 ## Prerequisites

 - **Python 3.13.7** installed on your system (https://www.python.org/downloads)
 - **Visual Studio Code** (https://code.visualstudio.com/)
 - **Git** (for repository cloning)
 - **Github Copilot Pro** - The Pro version is required in order to use GPT5 and Claude Sonnet 4 models.

+**Note on Python Commands**: This guide uses `py` commands which work on most Windows systems.
+If `py` doesn't work on your system, replace `py` with `python` in all commands.

 ## Setup Instructions